scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 This challenge is focused on guiding students through the following:

-- 💡 What ERC4626 Vaults are
+💡 What ERC4626 Vaults are and how they are used in protocols like [Sommelier Finance](https://www.sommelier.finance/) (Sommelier).
-- 👀 The typical ins and outs of a Sommelier strategy to be aware of that Sommelier v2.5 Vaults (Cellars) take with their actual strategies.
-This challenge was based off of smart contract work carried out within this [repo](https://github.com/PeggyJV/cellar-contracts).
+👀 The typical ins and outs of a Sommelier strategy to be aware of.
+- This challenge was based off of smart contract work carried out within this [repo](https://github.com/PeggyJV/cellar-contracts).

+💪🏼 Writing this Sommelier Adaptor to integrate with Aura Protocol and getting experience dealing with some types of the basics.

-    - THIS CHALLENGE AND THE CODE INVOLVED IS NOT TO BE USED FOR PRODUCTION CODE.
+> THIS CHALLENGE AND THE CODE INVOLVED IS NOT TO BE USED FOR PRODUCTION CODE.
 IT IS FOR EDUCATIONAL PURPOSES ONLY.
-- 💪🏼 Writing this Sommelier Adaptor to integrate with Aura Protocol and getting experience dealing with some types of the basics.

-> TODO: 💬 Meet other builders in the [DeFi Challenge 2 Telegram!](insert LINK HERE)
+> TODO: 💬 Meet other builders in the [DeFi Challenge 2 Telegram!](insert LINK HERE).
+This group chat also acts as a hub for chatting all things Sommelier development.
+It does not replace Sommelier's discord and other comms channels.

 💡✨ This serves as the first of possibly many ERC4626 Adaptor Challenges / Tutorials focused on the creation and usage of "APIs" for different external projects.
 If you are interested in writing new Challenges / Tutorials, please reach out to @steve0xp && @austingriffith.

 ---

-## **🚨 1.1 DeFi Sub-Branch Context / Disclaimers**
+## **🚨 1.0 DeFi Sub-Branch Context / Disclaimers**

 💫 This challenge is part of the DeFi Sub-Branch, where students are invited into writing smart contracts that incorporate actual DeFi protocols.
 The sub-branch projects are ever-expanding since DeFi is too.

-🦸🏼‍♀️ The goal of the Defi sub-branch projects/tutorials are to provide students tutorials that foster self-learning in actual DeFi protocols, guide you through some of the basics of integrating with specific protocols, and other useful tips to increase competence to be potentially hireable as a developer.
+🦸🏼‍♀️ The goal of the Defi sub-branch projects/tutorials are to provide students tutorials that foster self-learning in actual DeFi protocols, guide you through some of the basics of integrating with specific protocols, and other useful tips to increase competence.

+This can be helpful if you're already an experienced dev simply looking to learn about specific portocols, or are looking to be hireable as a new developer.

-> ❗️ NOTE: **Students taking on this challenge will be expected to embrace self-learning AND it is recommended that they have completed all beginner SRE challenges or show competency elsewhere.**
+> ❗️ NOTE: Students taking on this challenge will be expected to embrace self-learning AND it is recommended that they have completed all beginner SRE challenges or show competency elsewhere.
+If you have not completed these, check them out [here](https://speedrunethereum.com/).

 <details markdown='1'><summary>👩🏽‍🏫 More Disclaimers </summary>